xldenis/tool-lib/README.md

 ## A Rough Guideline for adding an API

-- Don't public expose internal rust api modules, only types or functions.
+- Avoid exposing entire _modules_.
-- Don't use glob patterns.
+- Avoid using glob patterns to expose types or functions.
-- Don't `use` constructors.
+- Avoid exposing constructors of types, instead expose the type itself.